adylina/Bookish_Flexdashboard/README.md

 To this end, I created this flexdashboard.
 There are a couple of small changes that you'll need to make to run it, but those are detailed in the instructions at the top of the markdown (RMD) file.
 There is also a CSV file which tells you what the column names should be in your google sheet and how to structure the data in it so your flexdashboard will run without errors.

 I hope you enjoy this as much as I do!

+# How are the dashboards different?
+In June 2021, I added a second version of the Bookish Flexdash with added tabs for genre and subgenre-specific trends.
+You *should* be able to run your flexdash without making too many modifications, but these tabs will be much, much more useful if you change the names to match what *you* read.